AjNavneet/BusinessLicense_Classifier_h2O_Flask_Gunicorn/readme.md

-# Business license clasifier using h2O, Flask and Gunicorn deployment
+# Business license clasifier using h20 and Flask deployment

 ## Objective